dafny-lang/dafny/docs/HowToFAQ/onepage.md

 Eventually you should put an actual termination metric in place of the `*` and prove termination.
 The reference manual has more information about termination metrics [in the section on `decreases` clauses](../DafnyRef/DafnyRef#sec-decreases-clause).

 # What do {:termination false} and @AssumeCrossModuleTermination do?
-It looks one of them is required if I want to extend traits from other modules.
+It looks like one of them is required if I want to extend traits from other modules.

 ## Question

 What do `{:termination false}` and `@AssumeCrossModuleTermination` do?
-It looks one of them is required if I want to extend traits from other modules.
+It looks like one of them is required if I want to extend traits from other modules.

 ## Answer